MCtexturepacks/wrible-egg/README.md

 6: Make an nginx config on your node for it (https://pastebin.com/4GvEG6rH replace [DOMAIN YOU WANT TO USE and [PTERODACTYL CONTAINER DOMAIN](include port with this) with the corrisponding domains )

+7: Delete Entrypoint.sh

+8: Change the startup command to ./index.js

-7: Visit the site you configed on your nginx config, Done!
+9: Visit the site you configed on your nginx config, Done!